Free software: Licensing

+Proponents of permissive and copyleft licenses disagree on whether software freedom should be viewed as a negative or positive liberty.
+Due to their restrictions on distribution, not everyone considers copyleft licenses to be free.
+Conversely, a permissive license may provide an incentive to create non-free software by reducing the cost of developing restricted software.
+Since this is incompatible with the spirit of software freedom, many people consider permissive licenses to be less free than copyleft licenses.

 Security and reliability

 There is debate over the security of free software in comparison to proprietary software, with a major issue being security through obscurity.
 A popular quantitative test in computer security is to use relative counting of known unpatched security flaws.
 Generally, users of this method advise avoiding products that lack fixes for known security flaws, at least until a fix is available.

-Free software advocates strongly believe that this methodology is biased by counting more vulnerabilities for the free software systems, since their source code is accessible and their community is more forthcoming about what problems exist, (This is called "Security Through Disclosure") and proprietary software systems can have undisclosed societal drawbacks, such as disenfranchising less fortunate would-be users of free programs.
+Free software advocates strongly believe that this methodology is biased by counting more vulnerabilities for the free software systems, since their source code is accessible and their community is more forthcoming about what problems exist as a part of full disclosure, and proprietary software systems can have undisclosed societal drawbacks, such as disenfranchising less fortunate would-be users of free programs.
 As users can analyse and trace the source code, many more people with no commercial constraints can inspect the code and find bugs and loopholes than a corporation would find practicable.
 According to Richard Stallman, user access to the source code makes deploying free software with undesirable hidden spyware functionality far more difficult than for proprietary software.

 Some quantitative studies have been done on the subject.